pedraal/serverless-ecommerce/README.md

 The footer embeds an alternative nav menu, some social media links and a newsletter input.

 The home page has to hold:
-- A product of the week
+- A quick presentation paragraph
+- Extra services (like quick delivery, customer service, etc.)
 - Some sales
-- Extra services (like quick delivery, customer service, etc.)
+- Some featured articles
-- Testimonials
+- Testimonial

 The website will display products into category pages and they will have a single product page.